 Could it that you haven’t lost any weight? definitely not.

 There is more in your body than just weight.
-Though many people and professionals depend on body weight to determine health status and obesity degree but this may not be enough.
+Though many people and professionals depend on body weight to determine health status and obesity degree this may not be enough.
 They may use as well the Body Mass Index (BMI) as an equation to reflect the ideal weight.
-Though BMI takes into consideration the relation between the height and weight but it doesn’t take into consideration what this weight is.
-For example, a body builder may be ranked obese in a BMI calculation though his extra weight comes from muscles.
+Though BMI takes into consideration the relation between height and weight it doesn’t take into consideration what this weight is.
+For example, a bodybuilder may be ranked obese in a BMI calculation through his extra weight comes from muscles.
 Therefore, we need another measure that helps us look into our body and know what its made of.

-One easy, accurate and available way to measure the healthy weight and the progress too is using a body composition analysis machine.
-One of the best machines available in the market is the InBody Machine, you can find it in many dietitians clinic, hospitals and even gyms.
+One easy, accurate and available way to measure healthy weight and progress too is using a body composition analysis machine.
+One of the best machines available in the market is the InBody Machine, you can find it in many dietitians clinics, hospitals and even gyms.

 I personally depend on it always as a first diagnostic tool and also to test my patients’ progress.

-In the first visit I check the height, weight and body composition, I can determine the healthy weight baed on the amount of fat and muscles and not just the weight.
-I can as well determine the most accurate amount of calories needed since it determined by the body fat and muscles and not just the total weight.
-After that and in each review visit I test the progress based on the amount of fat lost and muscles either tainted or gained in case of body builders.
-This way I can be able to help my patient achieve a better health and better body shape too.
+In the first visit, I check the height, weight and body composition, I can determine the healthy weight based on the amount of fat and muscles and not just the weight.
+I can as well determine the most accurate amount of calories needed since it is determined by the body fat and muscles and not just the total weight.
+After that and in each review visit I test the progress based on the amount of fat lost and muscles either tainted or gained in the case of bodybuilders.
+This way I can be able to help my patient achieve better health and better body shape too.